-Table 3-5.
+Table 3-6.
 Performance Options

+Option Description

-Option Description CPU Count Enables or disables the secondary CPU.
-Off disables the secondary CPU.
-On enables the secondary CPU.
+ECC Support Enables or disables the ECC functionality.
+On enables the ECC functionality.
+Off disables the ECC functionality.

+(On default)

-(On default) HyperThreading Determines whether the each physical CPU appears as one or two logical CPUs.
-The performance of some applications improve with more logical CPUs installed.
+Hyper- Threading Determines whether the physical processor appears as one or two logical processors.
+The performance of some applications improve with additional logical processors installed.
 On enables hyperthreading.
 Off disables hyperthreading.

+(On default)

-(On default) IDE Performance Allows you to optimize IDE-drive performance and noise level based on personal preferences.
+HDD Acoustic Mode Allows you to optimize IDE-drive performance and noise level based on personal preferences.
 Bypass is used for older drives.
 Quiet slows drive performance but reduces drive noise.
 Suggested adjusts performance to the manufacturers preferred mode.
-Performance (Performance default) increases drive performance but may increase drive noise.
+Performance increases drive performance but may increase drive noise.

+(Performance default)

-Table 3-6.
+Table 3-7.
 Security Options

-Option Description Admin Password Displays the current status of your System Setup program's password security feature and allows you to verify and assign a new admin password.
-(Not Set default) NOTE: See " Using the Admin Password " for instructions on assigning a setup password and using or changing an existing setup password.
+Option Description Unlock Setup Displays the current status of your system password and allows you to change the status.
+Admin Password Displays the current status of your System Setup program's password security feature and allows you to verify and assign a new admin password.
+(Not Set default) NOTE: See "Using the Admin Password" for instructions on assigning a setup password and using or changing an existing setup password.
 System Password Displays the current status of your system's password security feature and allows you to verify and assign a new system password.
 (Not Set default) NOTE : See " Using the System Password " for instructions on assigning a system password and using or changing an existing system password.
-Password Status Determines the interaction between the System password and the Setup password.
+Password Changes Determines the interaction between the System password and the Setup password.
 Locked prevents a user with a valid Setup password from being able to modify the System password.
 Unlocked allows a user with a valid Setup password to modify the system password.
 (Unlocked default) Chassis Intrusion Enables or disables the chassis-intrusion detection feature.
 When set to On-Silent , chassis intrusion is detected but no warning message is reported during start-up.
-When set to On , this field displays DETECTED when the chassis cover has been removed.
+When set to On , this field displays DETECTED when the chassis cover has been opened.
 Pressing any edit key acknowledges the intrusion and arms the system to look for further security breaches.
-(On-Silent default)
+Off disables the chassis-intrusion detection feature.
+(On-Silent default) Intrusion Alert Pressing the <enter> key acknowledges the intrusion and arms the system to look for further security breaches.</enter>

-Table 3-7.
+Table 3-8.
 Power Management Options